Reservix/setup-a-monorepo/guide/01-introduction.md

 If you want to know more about the benefits of using a monorepo or why you should not use a monorepo, here is a very short summary:

-🍪 Simplified organization (single configuration for linting, building, ...)<br/>
+🍪 Simplified organization (single configuration for linting, building and other tooling)<br/>
 🍪 Simplified dependency management<br/>
 🍪 "Atomic changes" (single PR to coordinate changes affecting multiple modules)<br/>
 🍪 Enforced architectural boundaries (modules instead of just folders)<br/>